Mika Kruse

-Mika Kruse (born June 27, 1998) is an American rugby union player, currently playing for the Utah Warriors of Major League Rugby (MLR) and the United States national team.
+Mika Kruse (born June 27, 1998) is an American rugby union player who plays for the Seattle Seawolves of Major League Rugby and the United States national team.
 His preferred position is centre or wing.

 Professional career

 Kruse signed for Major League Rugby side Utah Warriors for the 2021 Major League Rugby season, having played for Colorado Raptors from 2018 to 2020, having also signed but not played for the LA Giltinis.
+He signed with the Seattle Seawolves in October 2024.

 Kruse debuted for United States against England during the 2021 July rugby union tests.